The Jenny Lind bed looks casual but sophisticated in our boy’s room!

 Get The Look:

-His dresser is my favorite nook in his room.
-Only a boy could get away with three drawers but it works great.
 Those framed nautical flags on the wall above make me happy!
-A nod to my coastal style but also Robbie’s love for the water and fishing.
-We are not sure where his fishing passion came from but he is his own little man.
-Speaking of fishing…
+A nod to my coastal style but also Robbie’s love for the water.
+Speaking of…

 This is the other side of the room.
 I found that fishing poster AND the magnetic wooden frame AND the wooden hooks off Amazon!
 Thank you, Prime!
 I am obsessed with his fish poster, mostly because I used to hang these kinds of posters on my wall as a kid.